This will take you back in time.

 We’ve all see photographs of Cork in the olden days, but an incredible piece of video footage that surfaced this week will place you right in the centre of one of the city’s busiest thoroughfares in 1902.

-The video, shared by the Irish Family Detective Facebook account, was recorded on St Patrick Street during the Cork International Exhibition.
+The video was recorded on St Patrick Street during the Cork International Exhibition.

 With the clock showing 9:10am, the city is in full swing; trams trundle down the road with passengers perched on top, while horse-drawn carriages wait patiently for shoppers to emerge from the canopied shops and stores on both sides of the street.